marcostolosa/OSCE/README.md

 Secondly, this repo contains a handful of 0 days and CVE publications I have discovered and contributed while searching for new vulnerabilities in software.

+**An Introduction to Windows exploit development free download**

+I am writing this book as an introduction to Windows exploit development to show everyone how to properly pull off what I am attempting to do in this repo.

 ----
 I am writing 50 POC's for various exploits for educational purposes.